yassineadissa/adlive-center/README.md

 - - load mail with ajax
 - Add faker to generate fake data
 - add SEO fields to each entity
-- upgrade to symfony 6.4 (the LTS version november 2023)
+- upgrade to symfony 6.4 (the LTS version november 2023)# adlive-center